comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 ### __Summary__

-This model follows basically the same architecture as the one presented before, being the only architecture change the fact that they use CNN to generate word-level char-embeddings instead of an LSTM.
+This model follows basically the same architecture as the one presented before.
+The only architectural change is the fact that they use a CNN, instead of a LSTM, to generate word-level character embeddings.

 ### __Implementations__